yamada-ui/yamada-ui/.changeset/clever-rings-sit.md

 '@yamada-ui/markdown': patch
 ---

-Change the module called from react-syntax-highlighter to cjs.
+Change the module called from react-syntax-highlighter to esm.